flaskbb/flaskbb/docs/installation.rst

     $ sudo pip install virtualenvwrapper

-It's sufficient to just install the virtualenvwrapper because it depends on virtualenv and the package manager will resolve all the dependncies for you.
+It's sufficient to just install the virtualenvwrapper because it depends on virtualenv and the package manager will resolve all the dependencies for you.

 After that, you can create your virtualenv with::